TheNinjaRahul/TradesOHLC/README.txt

 Worker 1 read data and put that data in BlockingQueue<Trade>.

-Thats the job of worker 1.
+That's the job of worker 1.

 Worker 2:
 ---------------------------------------